zumasys/docs/site/docs/jbase/jbase/jbase-fundamentals/README.md

     {NumBuckets, BucketMult, SecSize} {NumBuckets, BucketMult, SecSize}
 ```

-## Typical File Creation
+### Typical File Creation

-The create file command in the jShell as below, will create a data file  called 'CUSTOMER' and its dictionary (CUSTOMER]D) .
+The create file command in the jShell as below, will create a data file  called _CUSTOMER_ and its dictionary (_CUSTOMER]D_) .
 The data file will have a modulo (hash buckets) of 1, and the dictionary a modulo of 3.

 ```
 CREATE-FILE CUSTOMER 1 3